Lector's Notes*

 Second Reading, 1 Corinthians 1:10-13, 17

 The Historical Background: We saw last Sunday that Corinth was wild and woolly place and that Saint Paul needed to wield his authority there quite severely.
 Throughout this letter, he's very concerned with preserving the unity of the Christians there.
-In particular today, you can give your congregation some help in understanding that need by making this announcement before beginning the second reading:
+In particular today, you can give your congregation some help in understanding that need by making this announcement before beginning the second reading (unless, of course, your assembly hears another introduction, like the twenty-second digests above):

 Among the Christians at Corinth were several factions, each claiming allegiance to its first Christian teacher, or to a particular apostle.
 Paul wants them to rise above these immature rivalries.